**If you are looking for the hermit crab dishes I make and sell, you can find them at my Etsy store. Thank you!

 I’ve had a hermit crab obsession for a while now.
 And it actually started back in the 1990s when I lived in Florida and bought my first three.
 I did keep them in a big aquarium, but only provided gravel, a shallow freshwater dish, and pellets of “hermit crab food” from the pet store.
 I think they lived about two years.
 And it haunts me.

 I have learned so much more about their care and feeding since that time and I like to think I’m making up for my earlier ignorance.
-These days, I have a 125-gallon tank, saltwater and freshwater pools, lots of climbing structures, and ten inches of sand for them to dig and molt.
+These days, I have a 120-gallon (tall) tank, saltwater and freshwater pools, lots of climbing structures, and ten inches of sand in which they dig and molt.
 AND, I’m doing my best to learn how to breed them in captivity so that our pet hermits that we love don’t have to be captured and taken from the wild.
-A record of my own little captive breeding mission follows.
+A record of my captive breeding mission follows.

-This is the rudimentary setup for larvae.
+This is my rudimentary setup for larvae.
 The surrounding water in the tank is a freshwater “bath” with an adjustable heater keeping the surrounding water (and therefore the water in the jars) evenly warm at 83 degrees Fahrenheit.
 The jars contain saltwater, an air stone for circulation and oxygen, and eventually the larval hermit crabs.
 I will also have a jar of replacement saltwater (Instant Ocean) in there for water changes so that the temps are the same.
 I’ll have a turkey baster for partial water changes, a medicine dropper for moving zoeae, a magnifying glass for getting a better visual, and a flashlight to help pick the zoeae out of the wastewater.
-Behind the tank is the siphon tube which I will also keep with saltwater in it, up to temp.
-I need to practice siphoning.
-It’s been a while.
+Behind the tank is the siphon tube.

 And this is my saltwater pool, where I hope Artemis will spawn.
 I’ve attempted to make it easy and inviting for a crab to enter the water and drop her eggs or stand at the edge and fling them in, both of which have been observed in wild spawnings.
 It’s a long, narrow pool, with rocks to create a shallow entry, light bubbles, seashells leading up to the pool, and after this picture I put some additional greenery around it so it feels more sheltered and safe.
 For my personal benefit, I moved the long edge of the pool right up against the glass so I have a clear visual of the water.
 Closer to spawning, I will also add my small heater that keeps the water at 78 degrees, just so it doesn’t feel too cold.

 August 22nd: Got a good glimpse just now, and Artemis’s eggs are definitely turning gray.
-I turned the heat up a degree because she kept resting right at the back of the tank and up high, which is the warmest area of my tank.
+I turned the heat up a degree because she kept resting at the back of the tank, up high, the warmest area.
 It’s 87 degrees at the warmest point now, but there are plenty of cooler spots if she wants them.
-I think the warmth is helping the eggs develop and guessing it will be only a handful of days before spawning.
+I think the warmth is helping the eggs develop.
 I’m so nervous now.
 Every time she falls from something or gets too close to the freshwater, I get anxious, hoping the eggs will be fine.
 We’re so close!
-I think I’ll change out the saltwater pool tomorrow morning.
-It’s a little early schedule-wise, but I want it to be as fresh and inviting as possible for the next week.
+I’ll change out the saltwater pool tomorrow morning.
+I want it to be as fresh and inviting as possible for the next week.

 August 23rd: I just added another option—a small “tide pool” using a reptile rock.
 It’s shallow (about 2″ deep) and not aerated, but it gives her another option for dropping the eggs, just in case the big pool is too deep and scary.
 I’ll check that one every few hours since it won’t be as conducive to hatching—but it’s still better than dropping on the sand.
 The picture gives you some idea of the scale we are talking about for shells that the megalopa (stage six larval hermits) will need.
 They are so small, they get stuck under my fingernail.